Simplyalex99/EECSCalculator/README.md

 ## Setup
 - Download the folder degreeReport with its files.
-Click on "Code" button to download ZIP file.
+Click on the green "Code" button to download ZIP file.(If you dont see it click here: https://github.com/Simplyalex99/EECSCalculator).

 -  In the tool bar click on "Window" then "Extensions" then Toggle "Developer mode" to on